heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 ## Challenges And My Solution

-The followings are the challenges I got and my solutions in this project.
+The followings are the challenges I got in this project and my solutions.

 ## Index